eserie/wax-ml/README.md

 The JAX ecosystem already has a library dedicated to optimization:
-[Optax](https://github.com/deepmind/optax), which we actually use in WAX-ML.
+[Optax](https://github.com/deepmind/optax), which we use in WAX-ML.
 We could complete it by offering other first-order algorithms such as the Alternating Direction Multiplier Method [(ADMM)](https://stanford.edu/~boyd/admm.html).